 I am Ada Palmer, an historian, novelist, and composer, and a professor in the History Department at the University of Chicago.
 (Contact by e-mail) I study heterodoxy, heresy, freethought, censorship and information control, the recovery of classical thought after the Middle Ages, its impact on science, religion and atheism, and the history of the book and printing.
 My focus on the Renaissance frequently takes me to Rome, Florence and around Europe.
 I often do research at rare books libraries like the Vatican.
 My first academic book Reading Lucretius in the Renaissance treats the recovery of classical atomist physics in the 15th and 16th centuries how humanist reading practices protected and disseminated radical science (see it on Amazon).

 I also write science fiction and fantasy.
 My first novel Too Like the Lightning, begins the four volume science fiction series Terra Ignota.
 It came out from Tor in 2016, and received the Compton Crook Award, was named to the Tiptree Award Honors List, and is a finalist for the Best Novel Hugo Award.
-The second and third volumes Seven Surrenders came and The Will to Battle came out in 2017.
-Terra Ignota is now a finalist for the Hugo Award for Best Book Series.
+The second and third volumes Seven Surrenders and The Will to Battle came out in 2017.
+The final volume, Perhaps the Stars, came out in 2021.
+Terra Ignota was a finalist for the 2022 Hugo Award for Best Book Series.
 You can order them from Powell’s, Barnes & Noble (also on nook), Amazon, through Kobo, use Indiebound or Goodreads.

 Praise for Too Like the Lightning: